 - ischaemic – where the blood supply is stopped because of a blood clot ↗, accounting for 85% of all cases

 - haemorrhagic – where a weakened blood vessel supplying the brain bursts

 There's also a related condition known as a transient ischaemic attack (TIA) ↗, where the blood supply to the brain is temporarily interrupted.

-This causes what's known as a mini-stroke, often lasting between a few minutes and several hours.
+This causes what's known as a mini-stroke.
+It can last from just a few minutes or, alternatively, persist up to 24 hours.

 Certain conditions increase the risk of having a stroke, including: